jgmdev/puente/README.md

 ## Usage

-First you will need to include the jQuery library in your html code.
+First you will need to include the jQuery library in your html code:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>
 ```

 Then you will have to initialize a PQuery instance:

 ```php
 $pquery = new \PQuery\PQuery();
 ```

 To manipulate a DOM element you will use the **jq()** method which will return a JQuery object instance that mimics the jQuery functionality:

 ```php
 $pquery->jq("#message")->html("Hello World!");
 ```

 You can register events as you would do with jQuery, with the difference that you will be able to register a PHP callback:

 ```php
 $pquery->jq(".element")->click(function($pquery, $data){
     $pquery->jq(".element")->text("Hello World!");